 Supporting my blood sugar levels with these supplements made it easier to make healthier choices elsewhere in my life.

 Liz: That’s wonderful to hear.
-So, I have tried many different supplement brands including some of those you sell.
+I have tried many different supplement brands.

-Plexus’s Magnesium and Vitamin C combination BioCleanse I love.
-It really helps my digestion and the Vitamin C and bioflavinoid co-factors are an added bonus.
-Magnesium has been extremely helpful through my health recovery and continued wellbeing.
-I was taking Magnesium glycinate by ‘Pure encapsulations’ for a long time prior and noticed its positive overall effects.
+I take Magnesium and Vitamin C combination BioCleanse from Plexus.
+It really helps my digestion and the Vitamin C and bioflavinoid co-factors are an added bonus for my immunity.
+I was taking Magnesium glycinate by ‘Pure encapsulations’ for a long time prior and also noticed its positive overall effects.

 That’s correct, Magnesium can help in all those areas.
 Unfortunately most people aren’t getting enough of it.

 Close to 90% of us aren’t getting ideal amounts of magnesium and nearly 70% are deficient – getting below the minimum recommended value.

 We can get magnesium through many vegetables and other foods, but that’s not always easy.

 Liz: Yes.
 I’ve read those same statistics, too.
 What are your thoughts to when people say, “if you’re eating a balanced diet then you don’t need any supplements?”